The Advantage of Cross-Platform Analytics

 That’s rare, unfortunately.

-When the Baymard Institute ran a massive series of user tests on different mobile sites, they found the overwhelming majority had serious usability flaws that made the experience much worse than desktop browsing:
+When the Baymard Institute ran a on different mobile sites, they found the overwhelming majority had serious usability flaws that made the experience much worse than desktop browsing:

 • They found the average product-finding experience to be mediocre.